 Dear Esteemed Members!
 Greetings from the Indian Phytopathological Society (IPS)!
 We are happy to inform you that Bidhan Chandra Krishi Viswavidyalaya (BCKV), Kalyani, Nadia, West Bengal and Indian Phytopathological Society, New Delhi is organizing a National Conference on “Current Perspectives on Crop Health and Sustainable Plant Disease Management”, at BCKV, Kalyani, Nadia, West Bengal during February 18-20, 2026.
 The conference aims to bring together leading scientists, researchers, academicians, industry experts, and policymakers from around the world to exchange ideas and foster collaborative efforts in the field of plant health and sustainable disease management.
 In light of growing global challenges such as climate change, emerging pathogens, and food insecurity, the conference will focus on innovative strategies and integrated approaches to ensure resilient and sustainable agricultural systems.
 The scientific program will include keynote addresses, plenary lectures, award lectures, panel discussions, oral and poster presentations on a wide range of themes in the National Conference.
 We would be honoured by your presence and contribution to this significant event, and we sincerely hope you will join us in BCKV to share your valuable insights and expertise.
 We look forward to your gracious presence and active participation in making this National Conference a grand success.
-With warm regards, Dr. Jayanta Tarafdar, Organizing Secretary
+With warm regards, Dr. Goutam Mondal, Organizing Secretary

-Dr. Kajal Kumar Biswas, Secretary, IPS |
+Dr. Kajal Kumar Biswas, Organizing Secretary & Secretary, IPS

 |